clemsos/writings/_quora/2018-10-05-Why-are-millennials-becoming-artists-Doesnt-the-world-need-more-scientists.md

 language: en
 title: |
     Why are millennials becoming artists?
-    Doesn\'t the world need more scientists? - Quora
+    Doesn\'t the world need more scientists?
 ---

 The world needs more artists.
 Science needs artists to generate new